chocoluffy/redditQA/6-Word2Vec/README.md

 - As expected, methods by LDA and LSA are able to correct some low score calculated by entropy.
 As people with equally approximate contribution may be a potential specialist if his subreddits are similar to each other.

+- Three plots focus on the same elite groups, as we define elites by the most active contributions.
+The difference is that each person will has different score under these three standards.

 (above is the general summary of achievements so far.)
 ---